 Benefits you're entitled to: unemployed and disabled people

-These changes are on the near horizon - but at the moment, many generous benefits still remain in place.
-Yet a huge chunk of this cash goes unclaimed: the most recent estimates at the beginning of this year put the amount at £16.8 million.
+However, many generous benefits still remain in place, yet a huge chunk of this cash goes unclaimed: the most recent estimates at the beginning of this year put the amount at £16.8 million.

 So it's worth getting to grips with what's available now and what will be around in the future - and what you may be entitled to.